 Camp Comfort is located about a mile from Downtown Ojai at 11969 North Creek Road, Ojai.
 Hwy 33, S.E. on Hermosa Road.
 San Antonio Creek runs through this tree-lined park.
 Individual and group campsites are available online at www.venturaparks.org.
 There are 15 campsites.
 There are restrooms, drinking water, a playground, picnic tables, BBQs and fire rings.
 There are also showers, full hook-ups and laundry available.
 Dogs are allowed on up to 6 foot leach for a $1/night fee (2 dog maximum).

 Dennison Park is located at 7250 Santa Paula-Ojai Road in Ojai.
 On Hwy 150, south of Nordhoff Road.
-This is a quite park with views of the Ojai Valley, offering a feeling of seclusion.
+This is a quiet park with views of the Ojai Valley, offering a feeling of seclusion.
 There are covered family/group barbecue areas near the entrance of the park available by reservation only.
-Fees are $20 per night.
+Fees are $21 per night plus a $3 reservation fee as of March 2017.
 There are 31 campsites.
 RV camping in lower portion of park only with 35 foot maximum length; no hook ups.
 Dogs allowed on leash for $1/night fee (2 dog maximum).
 Individual and group campsites are available online at www.venturaparks.org.

 Foster Park is located at 438 Casitas Vista Road, Ventura, off of Highway 33.
 The park is lush with plenty of trees and two separate campgrounds, Residence Campground (14 campsites) and Red Mountain Campground (23 campsites) but as of April 2015, Red Mountain is closed until further notice.
 The Ojai Valley Trail runs through the park, which is great for cycling, walking and running.
 Residence $20-$34 per day, per site (1 RV, 1 vehicle, and 1 tent maximum).
 Maximum of 6 campers per site.
 Dogs allowed on leash for $1/night fee (2 dog maximum).
 Individual and group campsites are available online at www.venturaparks.org.